top of page

 Improved Data Integrity and Reliability

-Blockchain ensures the integrity and reliability of data within a VPP.
+Blockchain ensures the integrity and reliability of data within a virtual power plant.
 Since each block in the blockchain is linked to the previous one and cannot be altered without altering subsequent blocks, the data recorded is highly reliable.
 This feature is crucial for accurate forecasting, balancing supply and demand, and optimizing the operation of the VPP.

 Blockchain can help VPPs comply with regulatory requirements by providing a transparent and immutable record of all transactions and activities.
 This transparency can simplify reporting and auditing processes, making it easier for VPPs to demonstrate compliance with energy regulations and standards.

-• LO3 Energy: Known for its Brooklyn Microgrid project, LO3 Energy uses blockchain to manage local energy transactions and to integrate renewable energy sources into a VPP framework.
+Known for its Brooklyn Microgrid project, LO3 Energy uses blockchain to manage local energy transactions and integrate renewable sources into a virtual power plant framework.
+Their technology aims to facilitate decentralized energy sharing, making VPPs more accessible and community-driven.

-The concept of VPPs is relatively new to most people, including solar contractors.
+Most people, including solar contractors, are relatively new to the concept of VPPs.
 Let’s examine some of the common questions.

 How do VPPs differ from microgrids?